Gouri-Pawar/Sorting_Algorithms_Visualizer/README.md

 Data Handling: NumPy, Pandas

-📷 Screenshots (Optional)
+📷 Screenshots

-Add screenshots or GIFs of the visualizer here
+Add screenshots or GIFs of the visualizer here to showcase the UI and animations.

 🎯 Future Enhancements

-Add support for Merge Sort, Heap Sort, and other algorithms.
+🔹 Add more algorithms (Merge Sort, Heap Sort, Radix Sort).

-Improve ML model with larger datasets.
+🔹 Improve ML model with larger datasets.

-Export results and visualizations as reports.
+🔹 Enable export of results/visualizations as reports.

 🤝 Contributing

 Contributions are welcome!
-Feel free to fork the repo and create pull requests.
+Fork the repository and submit a pull request to suggest improvements or new features.

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.s